 Are scene bands still touring?

 Many are.
-All Time Low, Motionless In White and Hawthorne Heights never stopped, and reunions from bands like Boys Like Girls have made the late 2010s and 2020s a nostalgia boom.
+All Time Low, Motionless In White and Hawthorne Heights never stopped, and reunions from bands like Boys Like Girls have turned the late 2010s and 2020s into a genuine nostalgia boom.

 Why did scene bands come back?

-Streaming reintroduced their catalogs to old and new fans, and nostalgia festivals like When We Were Young created lucrative reunion opportunities, drawing huge crowds heading into 2026.
+Streaming put their catalogs back in front of old and new fans, and nostalgia festivals like When We Were Young turned reunions into a real business, drawing huge crowds year after year.

 What killed the original scene?

-The decline of MySpace, shifting musical tastes toward EDM and hip-hop, and the natural aging of its audience all contributed to the scene fading in the early 2010s before its later revival.
+The decline of MySpace, a shift in musical tastes toward EDM and hip-hop, and the natural aging of its audience all played a part in the scene fading during the early 2010s, before its later revival.